Egypt crisis: Tense stand-off at Cairo mosque

 Some 1,000 people were trapped in the mosque after violence in Ramses Square on Friday.

 Security officials quoted by the official Mena news agency said "armed elements" had opened fire from inside the mosque.

 The building quickly filled with dead and injured - as well as those fleeing the violence.

 Egypt's interior ministry said in a statement on Saturday that 1,004 "Muslim Brotherhood elements" had been arrested on Friday, 558 of them in Cairo.

 UN High Commissioner for Human Rights Navi Pillay said that while peaceful protests and the right to assembly had to be respected, "evidence does point to some of the violent provocation coming from some of the protesters themselves".

 "People really need to be reminded to put Egypt first, rather than their different positions," she said.

 Meanwhile the Brotherhood said that Ammar Badie, 38, had died of a bullet wound in Ramses Square on Friday.

 His father has been charged with inciting violence but his whereabouts are unknown.

-The secretary-general of the Brotherhood's Freedom and Justice Party, Mohammed al-Beltagi, says his 17-year-old daughter, Asmaa, died in earlier protests.'Day of anger'
+The secretary-general of the Brotherhood's Freedom and Justice Party, Mohammed al-Beltagi, says his 17-year-old daughter, Asmaa, died in earlier protests.